The Definitive Guide

 بوكاديو

-Moroccan-style sandwich bursting with flavor, filled with spiced kefta, merguez sausage, or grilled chicken, complemented by fresh vegetables and harissa.
+Moroccan-style sandwich bursting with flavor — spiced kefta, merguez or grilled chicken with fresh vegetables, harissa and sometimes fries stuffed inside.

 Bissara